sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 [![Getting Started with VS Code](https://img.youtube.com/vi/Sdg0ef2PpBw/0.jpg)](https://youtu.be/Sdg0ef2PpBw 'Getting Started with VS Code')

-## Task 2.3: Basics of a Command-line Interpreter (CLI)
+## Task 2.3: Get familiar with the Command-line Interpreter (CLI)

-A Command-Line Interpreter (CLI) is no tool for one project but rather for your entire digital prototyping life!
-In the software jargon, it is known as: 'Unix shell', 'Console', 'Terminal' or 'Command Prompt'.
-Whether it is the software itself or the language that it relies on, all of them refer to this black window with full of scary lines.
-You write text, press enter, and it interprets this text as a command (e.g. create a directory, open an application).
-Why would we use this primitive text-based interaction instead of clicking on graphical buttons (so-called 'Graphical User Interface' or GUI)?
-When prototyping you are developing technologies and playing with cutting edge ones, mainly of which simply do not have GUIs.

-### Task 2.3.1 Setting up in VS Code

-To find the Terminal in VS Code, go to View > Terminal.
+A CLI interprets the text you have entered into a command (e.g. create a directory, open an application, ...) - that's it!
+"What is the point?" you may wonder, as today we have many Graphical User Interfaces (GUI's) available that allow you to achieve many things as well, but without the cumbersome process of typing.
+Well, when prototyping you are developing technologies and playing with cutting edge ones, many of which simply do not have GUIs.
+Skill in a Command-Line Interpreter (CLI) is therefore not something you acquire just for one project but rather for your entire digital prototyping life!

+In software engineering a number of variaties exist: 'Unix shell', 'Console', 'Terminal' or 'Command Prompt'.
+All of them refer to this black window full lines of text.
+Find it in VS Code: go to View > Terminal.
 It opens a tab in the bottom panel.
-In this course we will use Unix shell as a command-line language which comes in different flavours, the most common being `bash` and `zsh`.
+In this course we will use Unix shell as a command-line language, which comes in different flavours, the most common being `bash` and `zsh`.
 On the top right corner of the Terminal, a drop-down menu give you several options.

 On Windows, the installation of Git should have install bash, **you must select bash instead of Power Shell.**

 ![Introduction to VSCode Terminal](/assets/img/courses/id5415/module1/assignment/2_3_1.png)

 Each command line start with your username @ your machine name.
 Then, the current folder is shown

-### Task 2.3.2 Basic commands

 To execute a command simply type it, and press the `ENTER` key.
 Let's MaKe a Directory (Folder) named `test` with the command `mkdir`: